PoisotLab/ms_svd_networks/manuscript.md

 therefore serves as a measure of "internal complexity".

-In this manuscript, we present and evaluate the use of both the rank and SVD entropy of ecological networks as a more intuitive and robust measure of complexity when compared to traditional approaches to defining complexity.
+In this manuscript, we present and evaluate the use of both the rank and SVD entropy of ecological networks as alternative and more robust measures of complexity when compared to traditional approaches to defining complexity.
 This is done by using a collection of 220 bipartite networks from various types of interaction, sizes, connectances, and